-Database is absolutely an integral part of software system.
-To fully utilize ER Diagram in database engineering guarantee you to produce high quality database design to use in database creation, management and maintenance.
+Database is absolutely an integral part of software systems.
+To fully utilize ER Diagram in database engineering guarantees you to produce high-quality database design to use in database creation, management, and maintenance.
 An ER model also provides a means for communication.

 Today we're going to walk you through everything you need to know about ER Diagramming.
 By reading this ERD guide, you will get the essential knowledge and skills about ER Diagrams and database design.
 You will learn things like what is ERD, why ERD, ERD notations, how to draw ERD, etc. along with a bunch of ERD examples.